RealEpicGamerOfficial/Get.AI/SECURITY.md

 | 1.1.0   | :white_check_mark: | HTTPS |
 | 1.0.0   | :x:                | None, Local FIle |

+*HTTPS is available on the OFFICIAL site.
+(Linked in the repo's description.)

 ## Reporting a Vulnerability

 To Report ANY Vulnerability, Please go to the Google Form linked below.